Neil Berg

-Neil Berg is an American composer/lyricist best known for the hit off-Broadway musical The Prince and the Pauper, as well as the Award-Winning rock musical "THE 12", and Grumpy Old Men: The Musical.
-He is the creator and co-producer of Neil Berg's "100 Years of Broadway," a Broadway concert tour, performing over 100 shows a year since 2006.
-Neil was also one of the lead Producers, and driving force of the Award Winning 2013 Off-Broadway revival of Maltby and Shire's Closer Than Ever, at The York Theater.
-He studied Piano/musical composition with Walter Ponce, Robert Printz and Sue Peters, and is a product of The BMI Workshop, mentored by Maury Yeston and Skip Kennon.
-His theater songs are featured in various Hal Leonard's Musical Anthologies.
+Neil Berg is an American composer/lyricist best known for the hit off-Broadway musical The Prince and the Pauper, as well as the award-winning rock musical The 12, Grumpy Old Men: The Musical, Off- Broadway’s The Sabbath Girl, Charlie Hustle: The Pete Rose Musical, and the upcoming My Cousin Vinny: The Musical., written with original screen writer Dale Launer.
+He is the creator and co-producer of Neil Berg's 100 Years of Broadway and 50 Years of Rock & Roll, touring and performing over 100 shows a year since 2006.
+Neil was also one of the lead producers and driving force behind the award-winning 2013 off-Broadway revival of Maltby and Shire's Closer Than Ever at The York Theater.
+He studied piano/musical composition with Walter Ponce, Robert Printz, and Sue Peters, and is a product of the BMI Workshop, mentored by Maury Yeston and Skip Kennon.
+His theater songs are featured in various Hal Leonard musical anthologies.

 Professional career

 The 12

-Berg is currently the composer/co-lyricist, along with Pulitzer Prize/TONY winning playwright Robert Schenkkan, of the Award Winning new rock musical The 12.
-It opened at the Denver Center in the spring of 2015 to unanimous rave reviews, and won the 2015 HENRY Award for best new play or musical.

-In 2018 TONY Award Winning Director John Doyle came aboard and directed a successful reading in the Fall of 2019 and Workshop in the Fall of 2019.
-A national tour is currently being planned for 2021, with a Broadway Production to follow.

-Produced by Jersey Boys Producer Joseph Grano, Jr., (Sneaky Pete Productions), Jim Orphanidies, Edward Negley, and Leftfield Productions.
+Berg is currently the composer/co-lyricist, along with Pulitzer/Tony-winning playwright Robert Schenkkan, of the award-winning rock musical The 12.
+It opened at the Denver Center in the spring of 2015 to rave reviews, and won the 2015 Henry Award for best new play or musical.
+In 2018, Tony-award-winning director John Doyle came aboard and directed a successful reading in the fall of 2019 and workshop in the fall of 2019.
+A national tour was planned for 2021, with a Broadway production to follow, produced by Jersey Boys producer Joseph Grano, Jr. (Sneaky Pete Productions), Jim Orphanidies, Edward Negley, and Leftfield Productions.

-Past history: A workshop at the Signature Theater in NYC in June 2013, showcase at the China Club in NYC, featuring Dan Spitz of Anthrax on lead guitar, a Concert World Premiere at the Broward Center in Fort Lauderdale, Florida in April 2010, and was featured at the legendary B.B.
+In preparation, there was a workshop at the Signature Theater in NYC in June 2013; a showcase at the China Club in NYC, featuring Dan Spitz of Anthrax on lead guitar; a concert world premiere at the Broward Center in Fort Lauderdale, Florida, in April 2010; and a feature at the legendary B.B.
 King Blues Club in August 2011.